Best Referral Programs to Join in 2026: For Consultants, Agency Owners, and Creators

 1. Use the lead form for people you know.
 Submitting a client's business email directly gives you priority attribution, even if they later arrive via a different link.
 This matters when decisions take weeks or months.

-2. Add your referral link to relevant content.
+2. Add your Affiliate Link to relevant content.
 Blog posts, newsletters, and LinkedIn posts are good homes for your link.
 Lower-effort, longer-lasting.

 3. Include your FTC disclosure.
-For any public recommendation, a single sentence near the link is sufficient: I'm a referral partner for [company] and may earn a commission if you sign up.
+For any public recommendation, a single sentence near the link is sufficient: I'm an affiliate for [company] and may earn a commission if you sign up.

 Frequently Asked Questions